Keyboard shortcuts

 The Start-of-Day Routine

 Gather: Read the inbox, scan email, check messaging apps, pull today’s calendar, review the dashboard and reminders.
-This is reading only.
-No decisions yet.
+Reading only – no decisions yet.

 Process: Act on inbox instructions.
 Extract TODOs from email and messages.
 Flag items relevant to today’s meetings.
 Map available work time around meetings.

-Produce: Rebuild Today.md, sync Dashboard.md, archive processed inbox files, and deliver a morning briefing that surfaces new items, decisions, and anything needing your input.
+Produce: Rebuild Today.md, prepare meeting agendas, sync Dashboard.md, archive processed inbox files, and deliver a morning briefing that surfaces new items, decisions, and anything needing your input.

 The template is a starting point.
-Strip out what doesn’t apply to you and add sections for your situation.
+Strip out what doesn’t apply and add sections for your situation.
 Common additions:

-- Connected tools: Instructions specific to your email provider, messaging apps, calendar, etc. Each integration gets a section describing how to use it and what to look for.
+• Connected tools: Instructions specific to your email provider, messaging apps, calendar, etc.

 Tips